model-checking/kani/rfc/src/rfcs/0011-source-coverage.md

 In our first attempt to add a coverage feature fully managed by Kani, we introduced and made available a line coverage option (see [RFC: Line coverage](0008-line-coverage.md) for more details).
-This option has since then allowed us to gather more data around the expectations for a coverage option in Kani.
+This option has since then allowed us to gather more data around the expectations for a coverage feature in Kani.

 For example, the line coverage output we produced wasn't easy to interpret without knowing some implementation details.
 Aside from that, the feature requested in [#2795](https://github.com/model-checking/kani/issues/2795)